The Fans Have Spoken! The Spy Who Dumped Me Is the People's Choice Awards Comedy Movie of 2018 on People's Choice Awards

 Kunis took the stage to accept the award from Will Farrell and John C. Reilly and thanked the fans of course.

 "Guys, this is actually really cool.
 Thank you!
-We loved working on the film and are so so happy you guys responded to it," the actress gushed on stage.
+We loved working on the film and are so, so happy you guys responded to it," Kunis gushed on stage.
 "Thank you for taking the time to vote."

+Kunis also took time during her acceptance speech to encourage fans to support people in need after the California wildfires.

+"We are in a little bit of a state in of emergency so I have this opportunity, I just want to say, if you could take a minute to donate LAFD Foundation which is the Los Angeles Fire Department.
+It would be really, really great," Kunis added.

 The Spy Who Dumped Me beat out Blockers, Mamma Mia: Here We Go Again, Crazy Rich Asians and Love, Simon to win Comedy Movie of 2018 at the People's Choice Awards.